 Binary House was completed on site last week and has now been professionally photographed by Brett Boardman.
-This is an early evening preview image of the rear from our photoshoot.
+These are preview images from our photoshoot.
 Stay tuned for more images to come.

 Binary House reached a stage of completion to enable my clients to begin settling into their home.
 Some incomplete exterior and interior detail work still to be done on site has now commenced, inclusive of rear and front landscaping, while a list of defects rectifications is also underway.

 Visualisations of Liu Eland House have been uploaded in ‘Projects’.
 The proposal for a young family entails a new two-storey house on an inner-suburban site in Lilyfield.
 Its formal composition to the street and rear is a uniquely crafted and direct response to setback and building height plane controls to inventively accommodate the client’s brief over both levels.